EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

         -o configuration.yaml \
         --genome genome.fasta

 Once the configuration file has been created, we have to perform another couple of modifications, to make Mikado more stringent in terms of alternative splicing events.
-Look for the section mikado/pick.
+Look for the section :ref:`mikado/pick <pick>`.
 Here we can do the following:

 1. If you are completely uninterested in alternative splicing events, you can just set the "report" flag to false.
 This will disable AS calling completely.
 2. If you want to still report AS events but at a far lower rate, you can:

     - reduce the number of maximum isoforms reported: from 5 to 2, for example. **Note**: reducing this number to 1 will have the same effect as disabling AS calling completely.
     - restrict the types of AS events we call (see :ref:`the class code section <class-codes>` for more details).
 We can for example restrict the calling to "j" and "G", and potentially add "g" (i.e. consider as a valid alternative splicing event for a multiexonic transcript a monoexonic one).
     - increase the minimum score percentage of an AS event for it to be reported, to extremely high values (such as 0.9 to 0.99).
 This will ensure that only a small amount of isoforms will be called.